-Joel is the engineer behind the Pulse Sensor www.pulsesensor.com and OpenBCI www.openbci.com from 2014 to 2018.
+Joel is the engineer behind the Pulse Sensor www.pulsesensor.com and OpenBCI www.openbci.com.
 Joel designs and hacks electronics and specialize in biosensing.
 Other exploits include www.tympan.org, www.openhak.com. he is co-designing this year’s badge for the Biohacking Village at DEFCON.

 I am a physicists specialising in instrumentation.
 I have worked on experiments ranging from blue skies measurements of the Universal Constant of Gravitation, to practical mass metrology at the milligram level.
 At the University of Bath I work on open source hardware, including the OpenFlexure microscope.